 There’s been a lot of speculation about voter fraud in Pennsylvania.
 President Trump’s team has filed lawsuits to investigate those allegations.

-Rudy Giuliani says that 650,000 votes were illegally counted in Philadelphia and Pittsburgh.
-There may be 900,000 invalid ballots total.
+Rudy Giuliani says that 650,000 votes were illegally counted in Philadelphia and Pittsburgh. may be 900,000 invalid ballots total.
 Less than 54,000 votes separate Joe Biden and President Trump.

 For the record, we don’t know if that is accurate but there’s certainly enough evidence to warrant an investigation.